liam-wiltshire/talks/scaling/content.md

 - Not well!
  - We experienced big issues with write performance and network latency
 - Temporarily we moved back to vertical scaling
-- Now moving to Aurora which only provides read-replicas
+- Longer term, moved to Amazon Aurora - only provides read-replicas
  - But with a substantially better throughput

 ???